-3) On several occasions, foreign subsidiaries have made undertakings to foreign banks that had provided non-recourse borrowings to said companies for the acquisition of properties, pursuant to which the loan amounts would not exceed specified percentages of the value of such properties.
+- 2) In connection with borrowings from banks in Israel, the Company has undertaken as follows: 1.
+The annual rental that is received from the rent of certain properties will at no time fall below a specified amount; 2.
+To provide to the bank every agreed-upon period, an up-to-date valuation of the real estate, confirming, inter alia, that the value of the real estate is not less than a specified amount; 3.
+The equity of the Company will not fall below NIS 1,250 million at any time; 4.
+The equity of the Company (excluding minority interests) deriving from operations in Israel, as calculated based on the reports of the Company, will at all times amount to at least 15% of total assets less overseas assets.
+To the date of the report, the Company is in compliance with these undertakings. - 3) On several occasions, foreign subsidiaries have made undertakings to foreign banks that had provided non-recourse borrowings to said companies for the acquisition of properties, pursuant to which the loan amounts would not exceed specified percentages of the value of such properties.
 In other instances, the companies have undertaken that payments of principal and interest would not fall below certain percentages of the rental income in said years.
 In additional instances, the subsidiary has undertaken that the unoccupied premises within the properties would not exceed a certain percentage of the area of the properties.
-As at balance sheet date, the subsidiaries are in compliance with the set requirements.

-A subsidiary provided a guarantee in the total amount of CHF 7 million in favor of the property company to secure part of the debt to the financial institution.

-4) A subsidiary provided a guarantee in the total amount of CHF 7 million in favor of the property company to secure part of the debt to the financial institution.

-5) On June 1, 2014, the Company published a shelf offer report under a prospectus dated May 24, 2012, as amended on July 23, 2012, which prescribes, inter alia, quantitative financial covenants for the immediate redemption of the debentures (Series C) of the Company:
+As at balance sheet date, the subsidiaries are in compliance with the set requirements. - 4) A subsidiary provided a guarantee in the total amount of CHF 5 million in favor of the property company to secure part of the debt to the financial institution. - 5) On June 1, 2014, the Company published a shelf offering report under a shelf prospectus dated May 24, 2012, as amended on July 23, 2012, which prescribes, inter alia, quantitative financial covenants for the immediate redemption of the debentures (Series C) of the Company: - a.

-- a.
 The ratio of the net financial debt of the Company to the net total equity and indebtedness (CAP) of the Company exceeds 70% for the duration of two sequential and consecutive quarters. - b.
 The equity of the Company (including minority interests) is less than NIS 1.4 billion for the duration of more than two sequential and consecutive quarters. - c.
-The net financial debt divided by the operating surplus as per the annual consolidated financial statements of the Company exceeds 25.

-To the date of the report, the Company is in compliance with said covenants.

-6) On January 8, 2018, the Company published a shelf offer report under a prospectus dated May 27, 2015, which prescribes, inter alia, quantitative financial covenants for the Company's debentures (Series D) for preventing a dividend distribution or buy-back by the Company:
+The net financial debt divided by the operating surplus as per the annual consolidated financial statements of the Company exceeds 25.To the date of the report, the Company is in compliance with said covenants. - 6) On January 8, 2018, the Company published a shelf offering report under a shelf prospectus dated May 27, 2015, which prescribes, inter alia, quantitative financial covenants for the Company's debentures (Series D) for preventing a dividend distribution or buy-back by the Company: - a.

-- a.
 If the ratio of the net financial debt of the Company to the net total equity and indebtedness (CAP) of the Company exceeds 68% before or after the distribution. - b.
 If the equity of the Company (including minority interests) is less than NIS 3 billion after the dividend distribution. - c.
 The Company is not allowed to distribute a dividend from revaluation gains.

+I. Financial covenants (cont'd)

+6) (cont'd)